typicaldayn/ios-trainee-task/README.md

 # ios-trainee-task
 Trainee-task

-Final app is on a main branch
-iOS Trainee task for Natife
+Final app is on a Final branch iOS Trainee task for Natife